 Dogs DIE in hot cars

 With temperatures soaring, it is vital to take care of our animals.
 And this means paying particular attention to the wellbeing of our livestock, wildlife and pets.
-There are always animals who suffer as a result of human thoughtlessness, and sadly one scenario is dogs dying in hot cars.
+There are always animals who suffer as a result of human thoughtlessness, arrogance and sheer stupidity, and sadly one scenario is dogs dying in hot cars.

 What to do if you find a dog in a car on a hot day

 Call 999 (the police are sadly used to getting such calls) - the RSPCA may not be able to get to you as quickly and may not have officers available in the area.
-In any case, the RSPCA have no powers of entry and would still need police assistance which could take more time.
+In any case, the RSPCA have no powers of entry and would still need police assistance to get the dog out which could take more time.

 There is information on the RSPCA's website, with information about what to do if you find a dog in a car on a hot day, including advice for if you think you need to break into the car to get the dog out - this could be a criminal act, so there are tips for how to approach such an action.